-At the Florida House Experience, we believe in treating the whole body.
+At FHE Health, we believe in treating the whole body.
 This includes aiding in treating addiction and mental health disorders but also in improving the physical health of your body.
 Medical massage therapy is a component of this care for many of our patients.

 Keep in mind this is just one of the numerous services we offer as a component of your care here.
 Your doctor, therapists and case managers may recommend massage therapy.
 When they do, it will be one part of your recovery at our high-quality, state-of-the-art facility.

 Massage therapy is a form of holistic care that provides support to the body’s tissues and muscles.
 It is a manual manipulation of the body, which means a practitioner applies force and movement to specific tissues of the body, including ligaments, tendons, connective tissues and muscles.
 The goal is to help encourage well-being and healing.

 There are many types and methods of massage therapy, each with its own goal to help treat or improve specific areas of concern.
 Two main variants are presently in use at FHE Health.

 In this form, the goal is to help improve the health of the tissues while also encouraging proper movement and function.
 This is the type of massage therapy you may hear called deep tissue massage or therapeutic massage.
 We aim to stimulate the tissues to heal, grow and improve, therefore reducing pain, improving mobility and providing a stronger, healthier body.

 Many people view relaxation massages as a frivolous investment, but they have a significant purpose, especially in the context of drug and alcohol treatment or mental health care.
 A stress relief massage like this works to stimulate blood flow to the tissues and to relieve tense muscles in the process.
 By reducing this tension, it’s possible to physically feel more at ease.
 A Swedish massage is an example of this type of relaxation massage.

 How Is Massage Therapy Valuable to You During Addiction or Mental Health Treatment?